eversonapp/formulario-cadastro/README.md

 # Register form / Formulário de cadastro

-Just a simple register form with CNJP and Inscrição Estadual validator, an address autocomplete and a attachment option.
+* Layout builded in HTML, CSS and the Bootstrap library
+* A JS validator for CNJP and Inscrição estadual
+* An autocomplete mask for the adress section
+* PHPMailer used to send manage the content